Jieyab89/OSINT-Cheat-sheet/README.md

 - [Nuclei template js template](https://github.com/ayadim/Nuclei-bug-hunter/blob/main/file/web/js/js-analyse.yaml) Nuclei template.
 Extract Data From JS ffile e.g key, endpoint, etc
 - [Atlas Sql Tamper Suggester](https://github.com/m4ll0k/Atlas) Open source tool that can suggest sqlmap tampers to bypass WAF/IDS/IPS, the tool is based on returned status code
 - [Go Phish](https://getgophish.com/) Gophish is a powerful, open-source phishing framework that makes it easy to test your organization's exposure to phishing.
+- [evilginx](https://evilginx.com/) Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication
 - [Advanced SQL Injection](https://github.com/kleiton0x00/Advanced-SQL-Injection-Cheatsheet) A cheat sheet that contains advanced queries for SQL Injection of all types.
 - [Payload all the things](https://github.com/swisskyrepo/PayloadsAllTheThings) A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [Hack Tricks](https://book.hacktricks.xyz/) The great sites for pentesting and recon cheat sheet